For the most current voting information, please visit the Cook County Clerk’s Website.

 There are three ways to cast a ballot in suburban Cook County for the 2018 Elections.
 Eligible voters can participate in Early Voting, Vote By Mail or on Election Day at their assigned polling place.

-Traditional Early Voting will take place March 5-19 for the March 20, 2018 Primary Election.
+Traditional Early Voting will take place October 22 to November 5 for the November 6, 2018 Election.

 Voters can cast a ballot at any one of the Clerk’s 52 Early Voting sites.
 For more detailed information about early voting locations and hours, please consult the Cook County Clerk’s website.